 - Tap on Google Assistant.

-- Scroll down to Assistant devices and tap on Phone or any other device you have listed where you want to turn Google Assistant off.
+- Scroll down to Assistant Devices (or Devices on some phones, like the Samsung Galaxy S20 FE), and tap on Phone or any other device you have listed where you want to turn Google Assistant off.

 - Tap the Google Assistant toggle to turn it off.

 You can also just say, “Hey Google, turn yourself off,” to get directions on how to do it.